Saratoga Springs wedding photographer Albany Lake George Cooperstown

 I'm thankful for my buddy Shane at Shane Snider Photography who really guided me and single-handedly helped me succeed.
 Couldn't have done it without him.

 As he said, I had a good run.
-And in this aspect of the photography business, you don't get a handshake and a gold watch.
-Either when you choose to take those symbolic things, or when you reach some magical age.
+And in this aspect of the photography industry, you don't get a handshake and a gold watch on some magical date you choose or at some magical age.
 You get your run.
 It runs out.
 And that's it.

 I'm thankful for being a witness to "life" as my life's work.